 With support from the Carnegie Corporation Professor Pullen has developed Nuclear Issues and Civil Protection initiatives, including a workshop and a graduate course on Nuclear Security and Terrorism.
 Most recently she was co-PI on a collaborative project "Reinventing Civil Defense."
 She is a member of the advisory board of the Federation of American Scientists and was on the Regional Catastrophic Planning Team (NY/NJ/CT/PA) Improvised Nuclear Device (IND) Science Plan Committee.

 Dr. Pullen has served on program committees of the American Meteorological Society (AMS) Coastal Environments (chair), Gordon Research Conference on Coastal Ocean Modeling, International Waterside Security Conference, and co-chaired the Ocean Sciences Meeting (2010) and Maritime Risk Symposium (2015).
 In September 2017 she led the first international workshop on "Coastal Hydrology and Surface Processes linked to Air/Sea Modeling."

 Dr. Pullen holds a master’s degree in applied mathematics from the University of Arizona, and a Ph.D. in physical oceanography from Oregon State University.
 As an undergraduate at Macalester College she majored in physics and math.
-She was the first undergraduate intern at the Santa Fe Institute and conducted postdoctoral work at the Naval Research Laboratory pioneering air/sea coupled modeling.
+She was the first undergraduate intern at the Santa Fe Institute and later worked at Los Alamos National Laboratory’s Center for Nonlinear Studies.
 Her science roots are in complexity theory.